 I have been unable to collect preliminary data due to COVID-19.
 Will that negatively impact the review of my application?

-The CF Foundation will consider exceptions to application deadlines on a case-by-case basis.
-Please contact the Grants Office (firstname.lastname@example.org) as soon as you become aware of a delay to discuss available options.
+The CF Foundation will consider exceptions to LOI and application deadlines on a case-by-case basis.
+Please contact the Grants Office (email@example.com) as soon as you become aware of a delay to discuss available options.
 In your email subject line, please include “Deadline Extension Request” and the RFA name.